Opening a Corporate Bank Account in Singapore

 Banks may also investigate if the business owner has any political link or business involvement with sanctioned countries such as Iran, Sudan, North Korea, Syria, Cuba and Crimea.

-Alternate Easy Way to Open a Corporate Bank Account
+Alternate Easy Way to Open a Company Bank Account

 Another way to open a corporate bank account remotely and in the shortest time-frame, is to engage a Local or Nominee Director and/or Nominee Shareholder Services.
-It is always faster to open the bank account using a Local Director name first, and add in the subsequent foreign director name when the bank account is fully functional.
+It is always faster to open company bank account in Singapore using a Local Director name first, and add in the subsequent foreign director name when the bank account is fully functional.

 You may also consider buying over a Shell company that has a ready bank account, and then make the necessary share transfer and signatory changes.
 This is probably the fastest way to get started.